SirLimmm/SirLimmm/README.md

 - 👋 Hi, I’m @SirLimmm
-- 👀 I’m interested in Web Dev and Software Development
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on PyPSA amongst other things .....
 - 📫 How to reach me ... here on Github I guess